divinepablo/klang/README.md

 worlds best new compiled language

 ## why?
-i was bored one day
+i was bored one day, again

-## why python?
+## why python and rust?
-mainly because of the usage of SLY and instead of recoding the whole language in C++ with LLVM im just going to use llvmlite
+well, i tried making it fully rust and wanted to commit because lalrpop is interesting so only the compiler is being rewritten

 ### TODO:
 * [ ] Finish compiler